NateAlmighty/MinionsOfTheDragon/README.md

+# HEADS UP: JANUARY'S UPDATE WILL NOT BE COMPATIBLE WITH YOUR CURRENT SAVE FILE!
+PLEASE BE AWARE OF THIS!

 # Minions of the Dragon
 A Text RPG Game created for my own fun times!
 Please leave me feedback when you have the chance!